 What Then is the Remedy of the Title Insurance Company?

 North Carolina General Statute Chapter 44A section 24 may make it a crime to issue a false affidavit of payment of subcontractors and suppliers under these circumstances.
 Unfortunately, given all of the violent crime to deal with, prosecutors typically do not have much time or interest in prosecuting such a crime.
 There is always a civil action against the general contractor which, however, may be thinly capitalized or may be on the verge of insolvency or bankruptcy.

 One remedy available under these circumstances which can carry a powerful consequence is that of a civil fraud claim against the principals of the recalcitrant general contractor.
 The fraud is based upon the false written representations set forth in the Lien Waiver which were made with the intent that they be relied upon by the new owner, lender and title insurance company and which were in fact reasonably relied upon by those parties.

 This fraud is not only committed by the general contractor, but is also committed by the individuals who signed the Lien Waiver.
-A husband and wife are typically the officers of the small general contractor and one or both will typically sign the Lien Waiver as president and/or secretary.
+Married partners are typically the officers of the small general contractor and one or both will typically sign the Lien Waiver as president and/or secretary.
 They are personally liable for their own torts even though their employer might also be vicariously liable.

 The ability to pursue individual principals directly for fraud is significant.
-If the principals are husband and wife, they cannot hide behind "tenancy by the entireties" to protect their home from a judgment.
+If the principals are married, they cannot hide behind "tenancy by the entireties" to protect their home from a judgment.
 Moreover, a fraud claim opens up the possibility of an unfair trade practice claim and treble damages under Chapter 75 along with liability for attorneys. fees.

 Many times, small general contractors will attempt to avoid liability for their debts by filing corporate bankruptcy.
 The corporate bankruptcy generally does not stay a creditor's right to pursue a fraud claim directly against the individual principals.